Delays and Closings

 1. When the weather prediction calls for potentially hazardous conditions due to inclement weather, the Superintendent, SPS Associate Superintendent for Administrative Services, and the Maintenance and Transportation, will begin monitoring conditions starting late in the evening/early morning hours.

 a.
-SPS Transportation Supervisors drive a variety of roads across the district early morning
+District transportation supervisors drive a variety of roads across the district early morning

 b.
-SPS monitors conditions at each school building
+The district monitors conditions at each school building

 c.
-National Weather Service consultant and SPS Transportation Services are consulted regarding road conditions
+National Weather Service consultant and district transportation services are consulted regarding road conditions

 3. The decision to close is confirmed generally no later than 6 a.m. the day of, and communicated to staff and parents by 6:30 a.m.